dgraph-io/dgraph/wiki/content/howto/load-balancing-nginx.md

 ## Check logs

-In the NGINX access logs (in the `docker-compose` up shell window), or if you are not using docker-compose you can tail logs from `/var/log/nginx/access.log`.
+In the NGINX access logs (in the `docker-compose` up shell window), or if you are not using Docker Compose you can tail logs from `/var/log/nginx/access.log`.
 You'll see access logs like the following:

 {{% notice "note" %}}
 With gRPC load balancing, each request can hit a different Alpha node.
-This can potentially increase read throughput.
+This can increase read throughput.
 {{% /notice %}}

 ```sh